dfebs/dfebs/README.md

 1. **Nodejs automated testing for web applications**.
 This is where I make my living on the day to day.
 This includes both frontend and backend.
 2. **Ruby on Rails**.
 This is a nice framework to use, and I appreciate that it lets you not have to worry nearly as much about trying to figure out a tech stack.
 3. **Python**.
 It's a fun language, and I've made some things here and there with it.
 I never worked with it enough to become jaded, so I'm generally on good terms with it.
 4. **3D Printing**.
 This is great fun to do.
-I have a simple grasp on blender so I am cabable of making things every sometimes.
+I have a simple grasp on blender so I am capable of making things every sometimes.
 I own a Prusa MK4s.
 5. **Rust**.
 I probably won't touch it again, but it's a really cool language that shows how indulgent other languages can be.
 I read through the Rust book and made some things with Bevy which was fun.

 ## Contact